 Ith the establishment of a City Planning Commission in September 1929, land use planning in Stockton formally began.
 One of the Commission's first tasks was to develop a master plan which would serve as the basis for a zoning ordinance for the City.
 The following year the City hired Harlan Bartholomew and Associates to develop such a plan.
 This began a relationship between this planning firm and the City that was to last for over a decade.
 The plan and implementing zoning ordinance were prepared in a year and a half and were approved by the Planning Commission in July 1932.
 However, the plan and ordinance generated intense public controversy and were not adopted by the City Council until March 1934.
 Even then, the debate did not end.
 Opponents of the plan circulated a petition and qualified the zoning ordinance for the ballot under the referendum process.
-At a showdown election in 1934, voters approved the plan and zoning ordinance.
-The plan was revised to ensure that the implementation of state and federal air pollution mandates in the Central Valley is tailored to local conditions and is responsive to local needs.
+At a showdown election to ensure that the implementation of state and federal air pollution mandates in the Central Valley is tailored to local conditions and is responsive to local needs.